Juang language

-The Juang language is a Munda language of the Austroasiatic language family spoken primarily by the Juang people of Odisha state, eastern India.
+Juang (/jun/) is a Munda language of the Austroasiatic language family spoken primarily by the Juang people of Odisha state, eastern India.

 Classification

 The Juang language belongs to the Munda language family, the whole of which is classified as a branch of the greater Austroasiatic language family.
 Among the Munda languages, Juang is considered to be most closely related to Kharia, although Anderson considers Juang and Kharia to have split off from each other relatively early.

 Juang can be roughly divided into the Hill and Plains varieties, both of which are spoken in Odisha (Patnaik 2008:508).